witrfaruk/Linkedin-Automation/README.md

 ---

-# ⭐ Support the Project
+# ⭐ Support

-If this project helps you build your personal brand, consider giving the repository a ⭐.
+If this project helps you build your personal brand, consider giving it a ⭐.

-It helps other people discover the project and motivates me to keep improving it.
+It helps other creators discover the project and motivates further development.

 ---

 # 📜 License

-This project is completely open-source under the **MIT License**.
+This project is open source under the **MIT License**.

 You are free to: